-The property has been altered with the installation of a patio door to the rear.
+The property has been altered and sub-divided into a flat and the internal layout is unlikely to be original.
+Alterations may be historic however we are not in a position to confirm the age of alterations.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.